fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ### Test environment

-In one of the previous chapters of the course material, we mentioned that when your backend server is running in Heroku, it is in <i>production</i> mode.
+In one of the previous chapters of the course material, we mentioned that when your backend server is running in Fly.io or Render, it is in <i>production</i> mode.

 The convention in Node is to define the execution mode of the application with the <i>NODE\_ENV</i> environment variable.
 In our current application, we only load the environment variables defined in the <i>.env</i> file if the application is <i>not</i> in production mode.